Category Archives: German Royals

 On June 19, 1804, in Karlsruhe, Ludwig married his first cousin, Princess Wilhelmine of Baden.
 She was the daughter of Karl Ludwig, Hereditary Prince of Baden and Amalie of Hesse-Darmstadt.
 Ludwig and Wilhelmine had five children:

 Ludwig became Grand Duke upon his father’s death in March 1830 and continued his father’s policies.
-Soon after his accession, he demanded that the state assume all of his personal debts.
+Soon after his accession, he demanded that the state assume his personal debts.
 This led to a growing dislike for Ludwig amongst the Hessian people.
-He also stood strongly against calls for a more liberal government which was sweeping through Europe.
+He also stood strongly against calls for a more liberal government.
 Following the beginning of the March Revolution, Grand Duke Ludwig II abdicated on March 5, 1848, in favor of his eldest son.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.